BoMarconiHenriksen/docker_kubernetes_doc/basic_docker_comands.md

 docker ps --all # List all the containers we have created.

 docker stop $(docker ps -a -q) # Stop all running containers.
+##### Enter docker container in shell
+docker run -it -d <image id or name>
+docker ps
+docker exec -it <container id> sh
+##### Purging All Unused or Dangling Images, Containers, Volumes, and Networks
 docker system prune # Delete all containers locally.
+docker system prune -a # To additionally remove any stopped containers and all unused images.

 docker logs <container id> # Get logs/output from inside a container.